um3rella/um3rella.github.io/_pages/about.md

 layout: page
 title: About
 ---
-# About
+# Dong An

-Mind of a software engineer, heart of a philosopher, explorer of truth through the scientific method
+Mind of an engineer, heart of a philosopher, explorer of truth through the scientific method

 * Currently working full-time on fast.ai